Team USA basketball: 2019 FIBA World Cup roster, schedule, TV info, where players went to college | NCAA.com

 - Aug.
 26: USA 84, Canada 68 (Sydney, Australia) | Box score | Highlights

 Team USA now gets started in FIBA World Cup Group E play on Sunday, Sept.
 1 against Czech Republic.
-Here is the team's tournament schedule for the first group stage:
+Here is the team's tournament schedule and results for the first group stage:

 The dates for all subsequent rounds are as follows: